nofitnessforpurpose/TopSlotBatterySaverBasic/README.md

 <BR>

 ## Assembly testing
-PCB is tested for short circuits.
+PCB is tested for trace continuity and trace short circuits.
+ - PCB visual inspection including screen printing, traces, coatings, via quality and dimensional verification

 Assembled PCB is tested for:
- - PCB visual inspection including screen printing, traces, coatings, via quality and dimensional verification

-Post assembly:
  - Visual inspection for connector alignment, solder balls or whiskers
  - Electical tests on connector for short circuits
  - 0 Volt connection continuty